n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > that are often used in place of vowels or consonants when a document
 > needs to display a matra, mark, or special form in isolation or
 > in another context beyond a standard syllable.
 Examples include
 > hyphens and non-breaking spaces.
+The _placeholder_ identification
+> class also includes numerals, which are commonly used as word
+> substitutes within normal text.
+Examples include ordinals (e.g.,
+> "4th").

 > Note: The _other_ identification class includes codepoints that
 > do not interact with adjacent characters for shaping purposes.
 Even